+The sunny Southeast offers myriad destinations for a fun family getaway.
 The spring break months are a popular time to visit the Southeast US, with pleasant daytime temperatures and cool evenings.
 Sea Island, for instance, has average highs in March of 70° (with swings from 65 to 81°.)
 Ocean temperature averages 66° in spring.
 Fall is an appealing time as well.

 South Carolina is the #2 state for tourism after Florida, and Myrtle Beach is a big part of this picture, with a 60-mile stretch of beaches (the "Grand Strand") and several amusement park attractions.
 Spring break is a popular time to visit, but families should give a thought to the spring break college scene...

 Just off the coast of North Carolina -- and reachable by car -- this set of barrier islands stretches for 130 miles.
 Picture a laid-back for a family getaway, with beaches, sand dunes (some 100 feet high), swimming, crabbing, and kayaking in salt and freshwater marches.
 Some amusement parks and attractions, too.